Eye on Houston: High School Documentary Photography Through Spring 2024

 Included with general admission.
 Get tickets here.

-Houston is a global city, with strengths in business, international trade, entertainment, culture, media, fashion, science, sports, technology, education, medicine, and research.
-The area’s more than six million people represent many ethnic and religious backgrounds and a large, growing international community.
-Houston is often described as the most ethnically and culturally diverse metropolitan area in both Texas and the United States.
+Houston is a global city, with strengths in business, international trade, entertainment, culture, media, fashion, science, sports, technology, education, medicine, research, and other areas.
+The region’s more than six million people represent various ethnic and religious backgrounds and a large and growing international community.
+As a result, Houston is often described as the most ethnically and culturally diverse metropolitan area in both Texas and the United States.

 ► Visit the Exhibition Online